-Corsica, an island of untamed landscapes, is a fantastic yacht charter destination to discover throughout the year with an intoxicating combination of natural beauty, historical charm and raw traditions.
+Corsica, an island of untamed landscapes, is a fantastic yacht charter destination.
+Discover the intoxicating combination of natural beauty, historical charm and cultural tradition.

-Located west of Italy, north of the Italian island of Sardinia and southeast of the popular luxury yacht charter destination, the French Riviera, Corsica’s eastern coastline has calmer beaches with a few distinct harbours, while the western coastline is incredibly diverse and versatile for private yachts with sheer cliffs, picturesque coves and plenty of anchorages.
+Corsica is located to the west of Italy and to the southeast of the popular luxury yacht charter destination, the French Riviera.
+Corsica’s eastern coastline has calm beaches with a few distinct harbours, while the western coastline is incredibly diverse with sheer cliffs, picturesque coves and plenty of anchorages.

-The landscape boasts rugged mountains, chestnut and orange groves, river valleys, herb-scented maquis, vineyards, sandy beaches and stunning Corsican wild flowers in bloom from late-spring.
+The landscape boasts rugged mountains and orange groves, river valleys and herb-scented maquis, as well as vineyards, sandy beaches and stunning Corsican wild flowers in bloom from late-spring.

 Best time to visit Corsica for luxury yacht charters

 If you want to rent a boat in Corsica, sunshine hours are long and the main yachting season goes from May until October.
-Various micro-climates create a variety of temperatures averaging 21 to 28 degrees Celsius between May and October; the general rule being that northern Corsica is hotter than the south.
+With various micro-climates, the average temperature varies between 21 to 28 degrees Celsius between May and October.
+The general rule being that northern Corsica is hotter than the south.

-Ruled by the Phoenicians, Etruscans, Carthaginians and Romans over time, Corsica has see-sawed through turbulent occupations.
+Ruled by the Phoenicians, Etruscans, Carthaginians and Romans over time, Corsica has lived through many turbulent occupations.
 Sold by the Genoese to Louis XV in the late 18th-century, Corsica’s importance as a maritime hub still continues today with super yachts berthing in marinas beside commercial fishing boats.

-The influence of different civilisations has resulted in an island dotted with megalithic sites, Genoese fortifications and Romanesque churches, but Corsica remains distinctly unique and proud of it’s heritage.
+The influence of different civilisations has left the island dotted with megalithic sites, Genoese fortifications and Romanesque churches.
+But Corsica remains distinctly unique and proud of it’s heritage.

-The local culture and cuisine gives yacht charterers a different experience from more established Mediterranean charter destinations such as Spain, Italy or France making it an unexpected jewel if chartering a crewed or bareboat yacht charter in Corsica.
+The local culture and cuisine gives yacht charterers a different experience from more established Mediterranean charter destinations.
+Being unique from Spain, Italy or France, it is an unexpected jewel if chartering a crewed or bareboat yacht in the Mediterranean..

-6 Ideas For Things To Do During A Private Yacht Charter in Corsica
+Ideas For A Private Yacht Charter in Corsica

-Visiting Corsica by luxury yacht is impressive and many of the best sights look better from the sea; Calvi’s medieval citadel, the red granite calanques of Piana, the pine-fringed sands of Plage de Saleccia, Bonifacio town perched on the clifftop.
+Visiting Corsica by luxury yacht is impressive and many of the best sights look better from the sea.
+Calvi’s medieval citadel, the red granite Calanques of Piana, and the town of Bonifacio perched on a hilltop.
 Here are six of 212 Yacht’s suggestions for things to do when visiting Corsica by private yacht:

 1. Discover Corsica’s stunning beaches

-Corsica has a magnificent coastline with over 200 sandy, pebbly and rocky beaches with clear water that is ideal for swimming, snorkeling or using your private yacht’s water sports equipment.
+Corsica has a magnificent coastline with over 200 sandy and pebbly beaches.
+The clear waters are ideal for swimming, snorkeling or using your private yacht’s water sports equipment.
 Head to Campomoro in the southwest, Calvi in the northwest, Plage de Saleccia in the north and Palombaggia in the southeast.

 If you anchor in the Gulf of Valinco, ensure you make time to go ashore and see the most significant prehistoric site on Corsica.
 Filitosa has a series of granite menhirs spanning from the Neolithic era to the Bronze Age.